 Portfolio Image Auto Scroll Effect Elementor FlexBox Containers

-Now what I’m going to do is go to the first section and add a background image to it and this background image is going to be a full length screenshot of our website and to get that full length screenshot I’m going to be using the Chrome extension go for page this is a free and simple extension for Chrome users that you can download onto your browser.
+Now what I’m going to do is go to the first section and add a background image to it, and this background image is going to be a full length screenshot of our website, and to get that full length screenshot, I’m going to be using the Chrome extension GoFullPage.
+This is a free and simple extension for Chrome users that you can download onto your browser.

 alt="Portfolio Image Auto Scroll Effect Elementor FlexBox Containers"